Digital Watermark Security: watermarking for copyright protection.

 What is a watermark?

 A watermark is text, image or other information that is embedded or layered onto printed material or digital content.
+Take for instance when you want to make a photo collage, each individual image can have a distinct watermark.
+That way, even when they’re part of a bigger picture, these images preserve their original copyright protection.
 A watermark may be visual / visible or invisible / hidden to the naked eye.

 The term ‘watermark’ comes from the process of pressing a design into wet paper and letting it set.
 The very first watermarks were used by paper makers as a branding image authenticating the manufacturer.
 Its use was then extended to watermarking banknotes, postage stamps, bonds, and so on for authentication purposes – to prevent forgery or counterfeiting of printed documents.

 There are generally two types of watermark in common use: